top of page

 What is a Fungal Sinusitis?

-Fungal sinusitis is a sinus infection caused by fungus.
-Several fungi can attack us, and irrespective of the fungal variant, there are three types of fungal sinusitis.
+Fungal sinusitis or fungal rhinosinusitis is a sinus infection caused by fungus.
+There are three types of fungal sinusitis irrespective of the fungal variant.

-Fungal sinusitis is the rarer version of sinusitis when compared to bacterial.
+Fungal sinusitis is a rarer version of sinusitis than bacterial.

 Sometimes, both fungal and bacterial sinusitis can coexist.
 In one sinus, a person can have bacterial and in the other, a fungal infection.
 A person can have various types of fungal sinusitis simultaneously.